almindor/blockpipe/README.md

 ## Environment

 Uses dotenv to set up it's env vars.
 Place `IPC_PATH` and `PG_PATH` in environment or in `.env` file.

+You can also define `OPERATION=copy` to switch into `copy mode` which will emit transaction data in format compatible with PSQL `COPY FROM STDIN NULL 'NULL'` command.
+This can be used with piping the output into `psql` to considerably speed up the operation.